ethereum/remix-workshops/DeployWithLibraries/README.md

 **Libraries** are deployed contracts that do not store state and are used by other contracts to decrease their size and thus their deployment costs.
-Play with **Libraries** in this tutorial.
+Learn about working with **Libraries** in Remix- you won't need to whisper.